XIO1986/Intelo/README.txt

 or interation.

-One Easy way to do so
+One simple way to do so
 __________________________________________________________________________________________________________________

 Run the intelo2.sh file and it will invite you by voice to make a reseach and them you